dravila-sl/Research-Data-Management-Framework/Reusing existing data.md

 Some OPEDAS require explicit consent or assistance from the data owner for usage.

-- **Access Conditions:**
-  - Verify the conditions under which you can access the data.
+  - Check the conditions under which you can get access.

-- **Ownership and Use Restrictions:**
-  - Understand any ownership and use restrictions, including limitations on commercial use.
+  - Check ownership and use restrictions (e.g., commercial use).

-- **Purpose Explanation:**
-  - Clearly articulate why you intend to reuse the data and the purposes of your study.
+  - Prepare a clear explanation of why you want to reuse the data and for what purpose.

-- **Communication:**
+  - Ensure the level of explanation fits the owner.
-  - Ensure that your explanation is appropriate for the data owner and confirm any implicit restrictions not detailed in the metadata.
+  - Check verbally and/or in writing with the owner about potential restrictions that might not be explicit in the metadata of the OPEDAS.

-- **Data Availability Assurance:**
-  - Confirm with the owners how long the data will remain available in the same format and version.
+  - Double-check with the owners as to how long they intend or guarantee to keep the data available in the same format and version.

 </details>

 <details>
   <summary><strong>Is the Data Resource Versioned?</strong></summary>

-- **Versioning Policies:**
-  - Review the versioning policies of the OPEDAS source and understand the implications for your research.
+  - Check the versioning policies of the OPEDAS source and consider the consequences.

-- **Version Selection:**
-  - Decide which version of the data to use and establish a plan for handling updates.
+  - Decide what version to use.

-- **Access to Versions:**
+  - Decide what you will do when updates are released.
+  - In case you always want to use a given version, make sure you will always have access to that version.
-  - Ensure continuous access to the chosen version, especially if the source does not freeze versions, by downloading, storing, and documenting it.
+    - This means that if the source does not freeze versions, you may have to download, store, and document the version you will use.

-- **Documentation:**
-  - Record and publish the specific versions used in your analyses.
+  - Make sure you extensively record and publish which version you used in which analysis.

-- **Updates Subscription:**
-  - Subscribe to updates from the resource to stay informed about any changes.
+  - If possible, subscribe to updates of the resource so that you will be aware of updates.

-- **Update Policy Clarification:**
-  - If no clear update policy exists, propose adding this information by contacting the resource owner or custodian.
+  - If there is no clear update policy, contact the owner or custodian of the resource and propose adding information on the update policy.

 </details>